gilek/bootstrap-gtreetable/README.md

 + `onSelect(GTreeTableNode node)` - event triggering at the node selecting moment.

-+ `onSelectOverflow(GTreeTableNode node)` - event triggering when `multiselect` parameter is positive number and selecting another node would be related with overflow of defined quantity.
++ `onSelectOverflow(GTreeTableNode node)` - event triggering when `selectLimit` parameter is positive number and selecting another node would be related with overflow of defined quantity.

 + `onUnselect(GTreeTableNode node)` - event triggering at the moment when node is unselected.